0xFableOrg/roll-op/README.md

 ## Known Issues

+- When running the devnet, the deployment of the contracts to the temporary L1 might hang.
+  In that case, just abort and restart the command.

+- Blockscout

   - Blockscout will show an indexing warning on the page.
 The indexing percentage only goes down with time, but restarting the explorer makes it jump up.
 Regardless, the explorer seems to work just fine.

-- When running the devnet, the deployment of the contracts to the temporary L1 might hang.
-  In that case, just abort and restart the command.
+  - There are A LOT of warnings saying "header not found" and "genesis is not traceable".
+The explorer still works, but this annoying and makes the log file very large.
+We're investigating.

+  - The reported block times are way off.
+Looking into it as well.

 ## Debugging